What is a multisig wallet? Understanding the basics

 Our security protocol is designed to prevent you from losing funds from just one incident.
 Having multiple keys allows you to spread your risk across multiple locations.
 Proper key distribution is crucial to ensuring the integrity of your keyset.
 You defeat the purpose of a multisig wallet if you have most of your keys in the same location.

-For instance, if you participate in our introductory Gold plan, you hold two of three keys: most often a hardware wallet and a mobile key stored on your iPhone or Android device.
+For instance, if you participate in our introductory Standard plan, you hold two of three keys: most often a hardware wallet and a mobile key stored on your iPhone or Android device.
 With a mobile key, we encourage you to place your hardware wallet somewhere other than your primary residence if you usually keep your phone with you.

 As a side note, you can also choose to swap out the mobile key and replace it with another hardware wallet, but the principle remains the same.
 Make sure you don’t have a key quorum (both of your keys) at your immediate disposal if you don’t intend to send a transaction.

 Lose a key?
-Don’t sweat it 😅
+Don’t sweat it.

 Hey, life happens.
 If you end up misplacing one of your keys, it’s handy to have a backup.
 This is what multisig wallets allow you to do.
-One lost key doesn’t mean lost bitcoin.
+One lost key doesn’t mean lost funds.

 Casa helps you balance security against both external and internal threats, such as accidents.
 We make it so you never have to worry about your bitcoin — that’s our signature.
+Learn more about our plans here.

 Want to learn more about privacy and security?